-(6) Fair value of the underlying ordinary shares is estimated by the Group using guideline publicly-traded comparable method under market approach with reference to the stock price of the comparable publicly-traded companies.
+- (5) Exercise prices are the contract exercise prices of the options. - (6) Fair value of the underlying ordinary shares is estimated by the Group using guideline publicly-traded comparable method under market approach with reference to the stock price of the comparable publicly-traded companies.
 In addition, the Group also considered various other factors that the Group believed to be reasonable under the circumstances, including its results of operations, financials position, external market conditions affecting the wealth management service industry, trends within the wealth management and assets management services industry etc.

-For the year ended June 30, 2018, there were 3,352,990 options newly issued under the 2018 Option Plan, as a result, an amount of RMB136 of share-based compensation expenses was recognized for the year ended June 30, 2018.
+For the year ended June 30, 2018, there were 3,352,990 options newly issued under the 2018 Option Plan, as a result, an amount of RMB136 of sharebased compensation expenses was recognized for the year ended June 30, 2018.
 There were no newly issued options under 2018 Option Plan for the years ended June 30, 2019 and 2020.